Exhibiting at the Show

 - Small Event Horse (Class 65)

-- The Racehorse to Riding Horse class is restricted to horses that have either been bred in Ireland or trained in Ireland for a minimum of one year
+- The Racehorse to Riding Horse class is restricted to horses that have either been bred in Ireland or trained (for racing) in Ireland for a minimum of one year